LucasMYSDev/SectionSeeker_AI/README.md

-# 🤖 SectionSeekerAI
+# 🤖 SectionSeeker AI

 ## 📌 Overview
-The **SectionSeekerAI** is an innovative and advanced search tool designed to pinpoint relevant data sections within uploaded DOCX files.
+The **SectionSeeker AI** is an innovative and advanced search tool designed to pinpoint relevant data sections within uploaded DOCX files.
 It responds to user-provided keywords or entire sentences.
 Unlike traditional search functionalities, this tool employs cutting-edge AI models to comprehend and address user queries with unparalleled precision.

 ## ✨ Core Features
 - **DOCX File Support**: Instantly render your `DOCX` files searchable.